 Estimated reading time: 4 minutes

 Owning a small business is rewarding, but it comes with many responsibilities.
-For example, you need to stay on top of your business’s finances to make sure you are paying your bills, paying your employees, and keeping accurate and up-to-date financial records.
+For example, you need to stay on top of your business’s finances to ensure you are paying your bills, paying your employees, and keeping accurate and up-to-date financial records.
 Suppose you fall behind with your accounting responsibilities or do not manage them properly.
 In that case, you might run into problems in the immediate future, not to mention when it comes time to file your business taxes.
 To keep track of your expenses, income, gross margin, cash flow, and debt, it is a good idea to seek outside help from a business accounting professional if you do not currently employ one at your company.

-A certified public accountant (CPA) can handle the full spectrum of tasks, and they typically charge an hourly fee.
+A certified public accountant (CPA) can handle the full spectrum of tasks and typically charge an hourly fee.
 The average monthly accounting fees will increase as your business grows.
 That said, a CPA can help you save lots of time and money and help you stay out of trouble with Uncle Sam.
 This Balboa Capital blog post explains why you need a business accountant.

 You cannot do it yourself.